smehlhoff/weather-bot/README.md

 # weather-bot

 A personal discord bot that provides METAR, TAF, ultraviolet, and current weather observations.

 This bot will also send a daily ultraviolet forecast to specified users at 8 am.

 ## Install

-Rename `config-example.json` to `config.json` and edit fields.
+Rename `config-example.json` to `config.json` and edit fields accordingly.

     $ git clone https://github.com/smehlhoff/weather-bot.git
     $ cd weather-bot